 3.2.
-Managing the ontological information
+Managing Ontological Information

-Since a synset is enough structured, as we have seen, through an appropriate interface, we can obtain the semantic support that our model needs.
-On Table 2 all the interface methods are shown.
+Since a synset is enough structured, through an appropriate interface, we can obtain the semantic support that our model needs.
+On Table 2, all the interface methods are shown.
 In this table, we can see the methods defined to manage this ontological information.
-The first ones, through a convenient relationship, allow us the browsing of the semantic tree (remember Figure 1) and obtaining reachable terms by any length branches.
-Nonetheless, the last ones are really of a special interest to us.
-Let us focus on some of them.
+The first ones, through a convenient relationship, allow us the browsing of the semantic tree (remember Fig. 1) and obtaining reachable terms by any length branches.
+Nonetheless, the two last ones are really of a special interest to us.
+Let us focus on them: